-Stipends Stipend Amounts Terms are reviewed annually and may change based on organizational & Disbursement priorities and state, private, or local funding Stipend Eligibility Actively employed with IDEA when stipends are paid to receive the stipend.
-Employees who cease employment with IDEA prior to the date stipends are paid are not eligible to receive payment.
-Eligible, active employees should notify the Payroll department accordingly if they do not receive a stipend.
-Stipend Proration Prorated for an eligible employee that begins employment after the first day of their work calendar.
-Reference stipend schedule.
-Stipend for Extra Duties i.e., grade team leaders, mentor principals, extracurricular sponsors are paid based on work completed.
-Stipend proration applies for any eligible employees who go on leave during the term of the stipend.
-Approved Additional Pay
+Board Approved Additional Pay Amounts & Terms are reviewed annually and may change based on organizational Disbursement priorities and state, private, or local funding Eligibility Actively employed with IDEA when payouts are issued to receive the payment.
+Employees who cease employment with IDEA prior to the date payouts are made are not eligible to receive payment.
+Eligible, active employees should notify the Payroll department accordingly if they do not receive a payout.
+Proration Prorated for an eligible employee who begins employment after the first day of their work calendar.
+Reference the stipend schedule.
+Extra Duties i.e., grade team leaders, mentor principals, and extracurricular sponsors are paid based on work completed.
+In cases of payment for extra duty assignments, employees who cease employment prior to the scheduled pay date must have completed the entirety of the assignment to receive payout. date must have completed the entirety of the assignment to receive payout.

-Additional pay considerations are approved based off the Board approved compensation plan and board-approved budget on an annual basis and published on IDEA's Hub Site.
-Please view the Compensation and Benefits Team Web Page for approved stipends and stipend guidelines.
+Additional pay considerations are approved based on the Board-approved compensation plan and board-approved budget on an annual basis and published on IDEA's Hub Site.
+Please view the Compensation and Benefits Team Web Page for approved compensation opportunities and guidelines.